Hispanic and Latin American Belizean: 19th and 20th centuries

 In the 1870s-1880s, the Kekchi emigrated from Verapaz, Guatemala, where their lands had been seized for coffee plantations and many of them enslaved.
 They settled villages in the Toledo District, living mainly by maize farming and fishing the streams.
 The Mopan originated in Belize but most were driven to Guatemala after the British assumed control of Belize in the late 18th century, after the Battle of St. George's Caye.
 They returned to Belize around 1886, fleeing enslavement and taxation in Petén.

 After 1958, Mennonite groups in Mexico emigrated to Belize, settling in the north and west of Belize (Mexican Mennonites may have intermarried with native-born mestizos and Mexican mestizos).
 Then between 1980 and 1990 thousands of undocumented migrants moved to the central and western parts of the country.
 Approximately 40,000 Salvadorans (including Salvadoran Mennonites), Guatemalans, Hondurans and Nicaraguans immigrated to Belize in this decade of strife in neighbouring countries.
 Some 25,000 were from El Salvador and Guatemala.
 This, along with a high fertility rate, dramatically increased the number of Hispanics in Belize, causing concern over the rapid growth of the Spanish language in a country where the official language is English.

 Demography

-According to a 2000 survey, 52.1% of the Belizean population is Hispanic.
+According to a 2022 survey, 52.1% of the Belizean population is Hispanic: 37% Mestizo and 15% Latin American.
 According to the 2000 census, Belize has 106,795 Hispanic people.
 In this figure can be added another 21,848 people who can speak Spanish as second language.
 In total, there are 128,243 people who speak Spanish in Belize.
 Although English is the official language, Spanish is spoken by the majority of Belize's population.
 Also, according to the 2000 census, about 50% of the Belizean population declared themselves Catholics.